Project-Herophilus/Project-Herophilus-Assets/PreRequisites.md

 - Maven: Some understanding of building, deploying Java artifacts and the commands associated.
 If using Maven commands then Maven would need to be intalled and runing for the environment you are using.
 More details about Maven can be found [here](https://maven.apache.org/install.html)<br/>
-- An internet connection with active internet connectivity, this is to ensure that if any Maven commands are run and any libraries need to be pulled down they can.<br/>